corndog-overflow/2024-miniproject_HoujieSadman/README.md

 # EXERCISE 2:

 Code found in exercise_sound.py, it plays the intro to toccata and fugue in d minor.

+The video below demonstrates that our sound component is functioning properly.

 Video: https://drive.google.com/file/d/19Zg6qp6rDTfPMSJX8wQfVWdqUt--pyr8/view?usp=sharing